 'Moisture unstable tiles' - tiles that warp or change dimension - can create problems when flooded because any expansion or warping (usually from the top down) can crack the grout and damage the adhesive bed.
 Where there is evidence of tile movement or warping it is almost inevitable that the tiles will need to be replaced.

-Cleaning processes need to be thorough but sympathetic to the types of tiles being cleaned, and the use of mineral acids needs to be very carefully examined, particularly with regards to damaging grouts.
+Tile cleaning processes need to be thorough but sympathetic to the types of tiles being cleaned, and the use of mineral acids needs to be very carefully examined, particularly with regards to damaging grouts.

 Where the tiles cannot be cleaned or have suffered physical damage there is no choice but to replace them.